sathvik-web/sathvik-web/README.md

 ## Projects and Work

 - **Federated Learning for Medical Imaging**
   Developed and tested distributed deep learning models using Flower (FLWR) and TensorFlow for pneumonia detection from chest X-ray datasets.
+- **Iot Based Supply Chain Management**
+  Dashboard for keeping the track of the goods like temperature,humidity,etc in a dashboard and sending alerts so as to keep the products in good condition.

 ---